-Policy 3.2.
-Create a Action 3.1.5: Market the City for diverse senior housing development.
-Action 3.2.1: Create a "Community Outreach Community Development Department, Planning Commission, City Manager December 2020 The City maintains acceptable development standards and will continue to encourage diverse senior housing development as a continued action item.
-"Community Outreach Master Plan" for the City of Imperial using all the material and comments received during the public outreach efforts to have and include in a Community Out Reach Master Plan, to be used for the next Planning Cycle to create goals for the City so that we can monitor that we are meeting and being consistent with the vision of the citizens of Imperial.
-Monitoring Plan" for the Housing Element Goals for next Planning Cycle to ensure proper outreach efforts are attained based on the direction of the City Council and State Guidelines.
-Community Development Department, City Manager Monitoring Plan" was not completed.
+clarify the definition of single-room occupancy units, which are similar to the current use categories of residential retirement hotels, boarding or rooming houses and guest dwellings.
+The amendment will also describe City Manager & Community Development This zoning ordinance amendment has not been completed due to limited staff but will continue to be an action item. development.
+Community The City maintains acceptable development standards and will continue to encourage diverse senior housing development as a continued action item.
+Outreach Master Plan" for the City of Imperial using all the material and Plan" for the Housing Element Goals for next Planning Cycle to ensure proper outreach efforts are attained based on the direction of the City Council and State Guidelines.
+Community Development Department, City Manager The "Community Outreach Monitoring Plan" was not completed.
 The City of Imperial was unable to fill a planning position which prevented this action from being met during this planning period.
 However, the City will make a diligent effort to achieve public participation in the development of the housing element.

 Policy 3.3.
 To encourage the development of transitional and supportive housing by reviewing and amending the zoning ordinance for "Transitional and Supportive Housing".
 Action 3.3.1: The zoning ordinance will be amended to permit transitional and supportive housing as a residential use, subject only to those regulations that apply to other residential dwellings of the same type in the same zone.
 In addition, definitions of "transitional housing" and "supportive housing" will be added to the zoning ordinance consistent with Government Code Section 65582.
 Within one year of adoption of the housing element or by 2020 Community Development Department This zoning ordinance amendment has not been completed due to limited staff but will continue to be an action item.
-Goal#4: Accommodate housi ng that is affordable to very low-, low- and mo derate-income ho useholds.
+Goal#4: Accommodate housing that s affordable to very low-, low- and moderate-income house eholds.
 Policy 4.1.
 The City will facilitate and assist developers of low-and-moderate income housing.
 Action 4.1.1.
 The City will develop a density bonus ordinance in compliance with Government Code Section 65915 and to ensure its successful implementation.
 The program will allow developers to build at a density higher than the maximum density of a zone when they produce units affordable to very low-, low- or moderate-income persons.
-Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item.
+December 2020 Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item.
+Action 4.1.2.
+Evaluate the feasibility of an affordable housing fee program that will fund an affordable housing trust fund to support a variety of housing needs in the City.
+December 2020 Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item.
+Action 4.1.3.
+Encourage developers to employ innovative or alternative construction methods to reduce housing costs and increase housing supply by providing incentives such as density bonus units, fast tracking, etc. Ongoing Community Development Department The City maintains acceptable development standards and will continue to encourage Program participation as a continued action item.